 Is it normal for my teeth to hurt after wearing a mouthguard?

-This usually only happens when you’re wearing a mouthguard that doesn’t fit properly, like a boil-and-bite one.
-Wearing your mouthguard shouldn’t be a painful experience.
+This usually only happens when you wear a mouthguard that doesn’t fit properly, like a boil-and-bite one.
+Wearing your mouthguard shouldn’t be painful.
 If it’s too tight overnight, it can shift your teeth, which is incredibly uncomfortable.
 Ensure that you talk to us if you’re experiencing pain when you’re wearing the guard.

 Can a mouthguard shift my teeth?

 No, a mouthguard should never be tight enough to shift your teeth.
-Like mentioned above, mouthguards shouldn’t be tight enough for you to feel pain and discomfort.
-It’s only going to be shifting your teeth if the mouthguard is that tight.
+As mentioned above, mouthguards shouldn’t be tight enough for you to feel pain and discomfort.
+It will only be shifting your teeth if the mouthguard is that tight.
 Otherwise, the mouthguard won’t move teeth at all.

 Can a mouthguard be too big?